AI Video Color Shifts Mid-Clip: 6 Causes + Fix Path

 1. No fixed white balance specified

-Without 5500K or similar, the model treats white balance as a free parameter and drifts.
-Each frame’s “best guess” is slightly different.
+Without 5500K or similar, the model treats white balance as a free parameter and lets it drift.
+Each frame’s “best guess” lands slightly differently.

-How to spot it: prompt has no K (Kelvin) or explicit white balance instruction.
+How to spot it: prompt has no K (Kelvin) value or explicit white balance instruction.

 2. Light source description ambiguous or changing

-These three terms have slightly different color temperatures — model picks different ones for different frames.
+These three terms imply slightly different color temperatures, so the model picks different ones for different frames.

-How to spot it: multiple lighting words that imply slightly different temperatures (afternoon, sunset, golden).
+How to spot it: multiple lighting words that imply different temperatures (afternoon, sunset, golden).

 3. Multiple light sources without dominance

-indoor lamp + window light + street light — model has 3 color sources to pick from per frame and can’t decide.
+indoor lamp + window light + street light gives the model three color sources to pick from per frame, and it cannot decide.

 How to spot it: prompt has 2+ light sources without specifying which is dominant.